Strengthening Evidence-Based Recovery in Ukraine

 - Systematic data collection methods disaggregated by gender and disability, where possible, to improve service delivery, planning and monitoring at the local level for the target communities.

-- Sustainability and national ownership through the launch of the Recovery Knowledge and Replication Hub, a network of recovery and development expertise, to support communities in implementing digital tools, sharing experiences and conducting research on the use of data to improve recovery processes.
+- Sustainability and national ownership through the launch of the Knowledge Hub for Recovery and Development, a network of recovery and development expertise, to support communities in implementing digital tools, sharing experiences and conducting research on the use of data to improve recovery processes.

 Expected results: